 Spice and Hearth Chocolate Elixir Pudding

-- If using plain water you may want to adjust amount of sweetener on the higher amount side.
+- If using plain water you may want to increase the sweetener even up to the full amount recommended.

 - The spices and super food powders are optional but highly recommended.

 - You can substitute the cashews with any combination of other nuts, preferably blanched or without skins.
 You can also use about 1 1/4 cups fresh coconut meat instead of the cashews.

 - 1 3/4 cups coconut water or water

 - 2 cups unsalted cashews, soaked in water for 2 – 8 hours then drained and rinsed throughly

 - 1/2 cup shelled hemp seeds or other nut/seed of choice